matter-labs/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-deploy.md

 3. Compile and deploy Library A, referencing the deployed address of Library B.
 ```

-Automatic updating of hardhat user config with deployed addresses of libraries in `zksolc` object is supported.
+The feature to automatically update the Hardhat user configuration with deployed addresses of libraries in the `zksolc` object is supported as well.

 ```typescript
 zksolc: {